mariano/disque-php/README.md

 [The PHP League](https://thephpleague.com) for an awesome `README.md` skeleton, and tips about packaging PHP components.

+A special acknolewdgment and appreciation for our amazing contributors:

-[Revisor](https://github.com/Revisor) for his incredible work on this library.
+* [Revisor](https://github.com/Revisor) for his incredible work on this library.

+* [mvrhov](https://github.com/mvrhov) for helping us support Disque RC1 node ID new format.

 ## License